PatriceKast/netmap.js/README.md

 	const device = new Device();

-	device.ip // Get IP of this device device.ports // Get a Set of reachable Ports device.type // DeviceType of this Device
+	device.ip                         // Get IP of this device device.ports                      // Get a Set of reachable ports device.type                       // DeviceType of this Device

 The following DeviceType can be detected: